AbigailHorn/LACDPH_scenario_analysis_Sept2021/README.md

-Placeholder for README for "Risk-stratified COVID-19 policy analysis for Los Angeles County through an integrated risk and stochastic epidemiological model"
+Placeholder for "Risk-stratified COVID-19 policy analysis for Los Angeles County through an integrated risk and stochastic epidemiological model"